 Assessment in Writing is carried out in a number of ways for different purposes in order to measure the impact of teaching and learning.
 On a day-to-day basis, teachers and support staff use questioning and mini-plenaries within lesson to check understanding and provide further support where needed.
-If a child has not made sufficient progress in a lesson, an IMPACT session is used.
-This is an immediate intervention which is carried out on the same day to address the misunderstanding which then allows the child(ren) to make progress in the following lesson.
+Where a child is in need of support, pre-teaching is sometimes used prior to the lesson.

-The pre-learnings that children complete at the start of each four-week block evidences their current understand of the text type and grammar and highlights their next steps.
+The pre-learnings that children complete at the start of each six-week block evidences their current understand of the text type and grammar and highlights their next steps.
 This then informs planning and ability groupings within lesson, ensuring that each child is having their educational needs met.

 The post-learning task at the end of the block evidences the progress that the child in question has made and again, highlights any next steps that may need to be taken to recap or reteach.